 Born in Anchorage, Alaska, Hope Griffin was literally born into music.
 Surrounded by a musical family, she began singing and performing when she was very young.
 Hope first got turned onto the idea of writing her own music when she received a guitar at age 17.
 She attended Carson-Newman University and went on to receive a Bachelors degree in classical voice.
 It was there that her true flair for songwriting developed.
 Hope’s drive to perform her original works was launched after winning a songwriters contest in college in 2007.
 She eventually moved to Asheville, North Carolina where she began introducing her angelic vocals and folky lyrics into the music scene.

-Hope can currently be seen touring as a Folk/Americana duo with her cellist Jamie Leigh at many venues throughout the Southeast US.
+Hope can currently be seen touring as a Folk/Americana trio with her cellist Jamie Leigh and lead guitarist Andrew Thelston at many venues throughout the US.
 Her free spirited personality and ability to tell beautiful stories through song make her a true force to be reckoned with – and a hard excuse to miss.